supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.

-1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.
+1. Select the Log Analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.

 1. Select **Enable all plans** (to the right of Select Defender plan) and then select **Save**.
-Wait for the *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"* notification to appear.
+Wait for the *"Microsoft Defender plan for workspace uniquenameDefender was saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.